Welcome to Ray of Hope

 We are the Church in the Southern Tier where everyone is welcome, including

-persons of all social classes, any kind of family, all races, sexual
+persons of all social classes, any kind of family, all ethnicities, sexual

 orientations, and gender expressions.